rakudo/rakudo/README.md

 ## Where to get help or answers to questions

-There are several mailing lists, IRC channels, and wikis available with help for Raku and Rakudo.
+There are several mailing lists, IRC channels, and wikis available with help for the Raku Programming Language and Rakudo.
 Figuring out the right one to use is often the biggest battle.
 Here are some rough guidelines:

 The central hub for Raku information is [raku.org](https://raku.org/).